Determination of the day of the week: Result

-The Sunday Letter method
+The Sunday letter method

 Each day of the year (other than 29 February) has a letter allocated to it in the recurring sequence ABCDEFG.
 The series begins with A on 1 January and continues to A again on 31 December.
 The Sunday letter is the one which stands against all the Sundays in the year.
-Since 29 February has no letter, this means that the Sunday Letter for March to December is one step back in the sequence compared to that for January and February.
+Since 29 February has no letter, this means that the Sunday letter for March to December is one step back in the sequence compared to that for January and February.
 The letter for any date will be found where the row containing the month (in black) at the left of the "Latin square" meets the column containing the date above the "Latin square".
 The Sunday letter will be found where the column containing the century (below the "Latin square") meets the row containing the year's last two digits to the right of the "Latin square".
 For a leap year, the Sunday letter thus found is the one which applies to March to December.

 So, for example, to find the weekday of 16 June 2020:

 Column "20" meets row "20" at "D".
 Row "June" meets column "16" at "F".
 As F is two letters on from D, so the weekday is two days on from Sunday, i.e. Tuesday.

 Mathematical algorithms

 Rata Die

-The trivial Rata Die method works by adding up the number of days d that has passed since a date of known day of the week D. The day of-the-week is then given by (D + d) mod 7, conforming to whatever convention was used to encode D.
+The Rata Die method works by adding up the number of days d that has passed since a date of known day of the week D. The day of-the-week is then given by (D + d) mod 7, conforming to whatever convention was used to encode D.

-This method is more expensive than needed, and is not practical for human calculation.
-IBM has used a Rata Die method in its REXX programming language, using the known base date of 1 January, AD 1, a Monday.

-For example, the date of 13 August 2009 is 733632 days from January AD 1.
+For example, the date of 13 August 2009 is 733632 days from 1 January AD 1.
 Taking the number mod 7 yields 4, hence a Thursday.

 Gauss's algorithm

 Carl Friedrich Gauss described a method for calculating the day of the week for 1 January in any given year in a handwritten note in a collection of astronomical tables.
 He never published it.
 It was finally included in his collected works in 1927.
 Compared to Rata Die, the result helps simplify the counting of years.

-Gauss' method was applicable to the Gregorian calendar.
+Gauss's method was applicable to the Gregorian calendar.
 He numbered the weekdays from 0 to 6 starting with Sunday.
 He defined the following operation.